Topic overview

 If your business has more than ten computers, the benefits of a server may well outweigh the costs.
 Smaller companies can see a good return on their investment too, but the benefits may be less immediate.

 There are some alternatives to a full-blown network server.
-If you just need somewhere central to store files then a network attached storage (NAS) device* or service such as Dropbox could do the job.
+If you just need somewhere central to store files then a network attached storage (NAS) device.
+An NAS device is a hard drive with a network connection.
+You simply plug it into your existing business network in order to save and retrieve files.
+Alternatively, a cloud service such as Dropbox could do the job.
+Such cloud computing services are simple to set-up, cheap to operate and most come with 24/7 support if you experience problems.

 What is a virtual server?